christofferholmstedt/ipv6/router_configuration/6rd-tele2.md

 up IPv4 connectivity, Wifi and Ethernet. *IMPORTANT* when later on upgrading to Bleeding Edge the luci webinterface will NOT be installed by default so you must activate SSH connection to the router BEFORE you upgrade.

+(The Barrier Breaker installation might enable SSH during configuration if you have forgotten to do that but I havn't confirmed that that's the case.
 ```

 1. Log in to the web interface for your router.